-Embedding 'wisdom of experts' approach, the presented assessment tool is combined of a neural net ensemble, a group of trained neural nets that correspond to an input value set with a prediction of the barrier permeation.
+The presented assessment tool is combined of a neural net ensemble, a group of trained neural nets that correspond to an input value set with a prediction of the barrier permeation.
 The returned output is the median of the ensemble's members output.
 The input set is composed of drug physicochemical properties such: Lipophilicity, Molecular Size (depends on Molecular Mass/Weight), Plasma Protein Binding, PSA - Polar Surface Area of a molecule, and V_d - Volume of Distribution, and Plasma Half Life (t $\frac{1}{2}$).

-Challenged with the relatively small learning data-set, leave one out (LOO) which is a special case of k-fold cross validation is conducted.
+Given the relatively small learning data-set, leave one out (LOO) which is a special case of k-fold cross validation is conducted.
 Although the training effort for building ANNs is much higher, in small data-sets ANNs yield much better model fitting and prediction results than the logistic regression.